MikeDigitize/Getting_Started_With_TDD/README.md

 ```

-Again, it's easier to separate out functionality because we have no tests around the implementation details.
+Again, it's really easy to separate out functionality with confidence because we have no tests around the implementation details.
 Now our code is neat and more readable.

 ## Final Checks